swoec/lighttalk/README.md

 # lighttalk
 developed by webstorm
 install necessary packages
-set up a database called topics in mongodb run it
+set up a database called lightningtalk in mongodb run it